DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/setup.md

 ![Instrument Key](IMAGES/Instrument_key.png)

 ### 2. Feature Activation <br>
-Find and activate the feature ‘DXC Insights’
+Find and activate the feature ‘Insights for D365 FO’ to enable telemetry logging.

 ![Feature_Management](IMAGES/Feature_Management.png)

 ### 3. Insights for D365 FO Parameters
-Navigate to  **System administrators > Setup > DXC Insights > DXC Insights parameters.**
+Navigate to  **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters.**
 ![Parameters](IMAGES/Parameters.png)

 On the ‘Settings’ tab, update and save the types of telemetry that Insights for D365 FO will send to Azure Application Insights or your specified telemetry logger.